pfheatwole/thesis/meta/discussion.rst

      * Use observations of the actual wind field to predict the features

-* The two methods I've heard of to estimate the horizontal wind are (1) the circle method, and (2) fitting a linearized thermal core and estimating the wind from its inclination.
-I think both methods assume constant horizontal airspeed?

-* Thermal detectors and the like don't have access to good estimates of the wind vectors, so they rely on heuristics over paraglider motion.

-  Also, because they don't estimate the fine detail of the wind field, thermal detectors **summarize** regions of the field using pre-defined *features*.

-  This isn't good use of the information available in the track.
-They use heuristics over noisy position measurements which were caused by the underlying structure.
-By going straight to the features, they're skipping the extra information we have (knowing how the wind causes the motion).
-  **Feature extraction should be split into two steps: (1) estimate the wind vectors, and (2) extract features from the wind vectors.**  Doing those two steps at the same time is suboptimal.

-  Hm, a try at rewording this: the goal is to reveal structure in the wind field.
-The problem with existing tools is that they never deal with the wind field itself; instead they rely on heuristics to "guess" the structure in the field.
-Their analysis relies on the **effects** of the wind field, not the wind field itself.
-The same cause can have many different effects, which is why trying to determine the cause from an observed effect is such a pain.

-  Features are summary information about the *effects*, what I really want is information about the underlying *cause*.

-  Learning via hard-coded features depends on the paraglider track having a particular structure (eg, coring a thermal), but **the structure of the flight is not indicative of the underlying structure**.
-It's suggestive, but not equivalent.
-Using the dynamics lets you recover the underlying structure without depending on structure of the flight (although circling flight will definitely help reduce uncertainty).

 * Most existing tools that extract wind field structure from IGC files are "thermal hotspot" maps.
 They start by detecting regions where the glider exceeded some minimum sinkrate or it ascended more than some cutoff